bleggett/coverfail/README.md

 # Coverfail

-`go test -cover ./...` will report coverage for each module it finds in the repo separately, but cannot give you an overall coverage percentage for all modules, which this does.
+`go test -cover ./...` will report coverage for each package it finds in the repo separately, but cannot give you an overall coverage percentage for the module, which this does.

-Additonally, this lets you return a nonzero exit code to the parent process if the coverage falls below a fixed amount provided via an argument.
+Additonally, this lets you return a nonzero exit code to the parent process if the module's overall coverage falls below a fixed amount provided via an argument.
 This makes it easy to integrate into most CI systems.

 ## Dependencies